pbersiczuehlke/azure-petstore/workshop/02_azure_acr_setup/SOL.md

 To still then be able to create resources, we will deploy into an already existing VNet.

 The provided VNet is already prepopulated with subnets.
-The follow the following naming scheme:
+They follow the following naming scheme:

 | Name                                  | Purpose                    |
 |---------------------------------------|----------------------------|